 In regards to meter, Hardy did not give this piece one specific metrical pattern.
 But, the lines are rather similar in length.
-With just a passing glance at the text on the page a reader will immediately notice that the first two lines are significantly shorter than the third of each tercet.
+With just a passing glance at the text on the page, a reader will immediately notice that the first two lines are significantly shorter than the third of each tercet.
 The two shorter lines are also separated out from the third due to the increased indention used by Hardy.

-Symbols and Themes in The Convergence of the Twain
+Explore The Convergence of the Twain

 There are a number of symbols within ‘The Convergence of the Twain’ that are important to take note of.
 The first of these is the most obvious, the sea.
 It symbolizes another world, one that is impossible for humankind to fully understand.
 There is an inherent mystery to its impenetrable depths.
 Additionally, the speaker emphasizes the solitude which one is forced into while in or on the sea.
-There is no one else to speak or fight with, instead one is forced to contend with their own consciousness.
+There is no one else to speak or fight with, instead, one is forced to contend with their own consciousness.

 The sea is directly connected to one of the important themes of the text, vanity.
 When one is consumed in the solitude of the sea there is no use for vanity.
 The speaker makes it clear, through a line of dialogue, that the fish are confused by even the idea of vanity, they query: ‘“What does this vaingloriousness down here?”’

 A reader should also take note of the subtitle, and the context it gives the poem, before beginning an in-depth analysis.
-Hardy gave ‘The Convergence of the Twain’ an epigraph in order to insure the reader knew what the poem was based around.
+Hardy gave ‘The Convergence of the Twain’ an epigraph in order to ensure the reader knew what the poem was based around.
 It reads, “(Lines on the loss of the “Titanic”).”
-With this important piece of information a reader is able to create a complete mental image of the wreck of the Titanic and take into consideration how earthshaking that event was.
+With this important piece of information, a reader is able to create a complete mental image of the wreck of the Titanic and take into consideration how earthshaking that event was.

 In a solitude of the sea